c-toolbox/C-Play/docs/index.md

 - 360 equirectangular or equiangular cubemap (common on YouTube)

-- Any "flat" media arbitary aspect ratio
+- Any "flat" media with arbitrary aspect ratio

-Primary media (video and images) is easily opened and configured(through playfiles) and added to playlist for a standard media player setup.
+Primary media, such as video and images, is easily opened and configured through playfiles and added to playlists for a standard media player setup.
-An additional powerful feature in C-Play is the presentation tool, where you can be add arbitrary amount of layers within slides, using numerous inputs, such as
+An additional powerful feature in C-Play is the presentation tool, where you can add an arbitrary number of layers within slides using numerous inputs, such as:

 - *Images* (JPG and PNGs)